OpenWebGAL/WebGAL_Doc/src/en/webgal-script/variable.md

 WebGAL:The current title of the game is{title};
 ```

-Changes are no exception, changing the game title to the new game title and setVar variable names to the variable names we want to change
+The same goes for modifications.
+When changing the game title to a new one, the variable name in setVar needs to be set to the name of the variable we are modifying.

 Adding the `global` flag indicates that we are modifying a configuration variable: